Published on Apr 14, 2021

-It’s Student Employee Appreciation Week and Mizzou is celebrating its part-time student workers who do so much to support the mission of the University.
+Each April during Student Employee Appreciation Week, Mizzou celebrates its part-time student workers who do so much to support the mission of the University.
 Whether you work on, campus, off campus or are getting ready to start a summer job next month, it’s important to remember that while you are earning some income, you are also gaining some valuable skills!

 No matter if you are a lifeguard, restaurant hostess or library book stacker, a part-time job provides you with ample opportunities to learn and grow from the experience.
 Here are some common skill sets that student employees can acquire and enhance through their part-time jobs: